 - STAT 380 [M] – Decision Making and Statistics

 - STAT 419 – Intro to Multivariate Statistics

-Global Campus data analytics students have the option to complete an existing formal minor or the Business Track concentration, described below.
-In consultation with their advisor, students are encouraged to select a minor or specialization that best meets their career objectives.
+Global Campus data analytics students have the option to complete an existing formal minor or the Business concentration, described below.
+In consultation with their advisor, students are encouraged to select a minor or concentration that best meets their career objectives.
 Course work, including the minor or concentration, needs to meet University requirements of 120 credits and 40 upper-division credits.